NNSS Mandatory COVID-19 Safety Protocols

 - Practice six-foot social distancing.

-- It is required to wear a face covering at all times, unless alone in an office with ceiling-height walls and a closed door or intermittently when eating and practicing social distancing.
+- It is required to wear a face covering at all times if you are not fully vaccinated, unless alone in an office with ceiling-height walls and a closed door or intermittently when eating and practicing social distancing.

 - Face shields worn without the use of a face covering are not approved alternatives to face covers unless authorized as a non-restrictive alternative as a medical, disability, safety or specific-use accommodation.